mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ### How can I estimate how many replays I'll have?
 If you already use Mixpanel, the simplest way to estimate the amount of replays is to use a proxy metric for how many page loads you have.
 If you use timeout based query sessions, Total Session Start events in the Insights report could be a good estimate.

-Then, when you enable Session Replay, use that metric and the sampling percentage to determine how many replays will be sent.
+Then, when you enable Session Replay, use that metric and the sampling percentage to estimate how many replays will be sent.

 ### Am I able to sample our session replay collection rate?